-There’s been a big debate recently about the use of poker cheating device.
-The so-called hand assistance apps during live poker USA competitions.
+There’s been a big debate recently about the use of a poker cheating device, or so-called ‘hand assistance apps’ during actual live poker competitions.
 Namely, these are apps that can make millions of minute mathematical calculations about the hand you’re holding in poker.
 Not only, also about the statistical implications that will come into play.
 So, the player is not burdened with doing calculations during extremely tense high stakes games.
-The app does this for the player.
+The poker cheating device does this for the player.

 The debate has exploded when poker player Jared Jaffee shared a photo of another poker player – Brock Wilson.
 He was using what seems to be a preflop analysis app during a live poker tournament.
 Actually Brock Wilson wasn’t playing a hand when they caught him using the app.
 So he didn’t break any rules.

 The questionable practice of using poker cheating device during live poker caught the attention of poker players and fans around the world.
 The problem is, it takes away the previously prerequired skillset of making quick math and probability-related calculations in your head.
 So, we could said that it somewhat dumbs down the game of real money poker.
 Using hand assistance apps in live poker can give players unfair advantage over players that don’t use these apps.
 There’s no reason players to be penalized for not using hand assistance apps during live poker.